Newly Diagnosed Lung Cancer Patients

 Which Lung Cancer Treatments Will I Need?

-Every patient is different based on the type and stage of lung cancer as well as your overall health condition.
-The cancer care team will consult with one another based on the protocols that are known to work for your type and stage of cancer and then recommend a treatment plan to you.
-You can learn more about the types of lung cancer treatments available through Cancer Care Centers of Brevard, working together with thoracic surgeons.
+Every patient's treatment plan is different based on the type of lung cancer, its stage and your overall health condition.
+The cancer care team will consult with one another based on the protocols known to work for your lung cancer diagnosis and then recommend a treatment plan to you.
+You can learn more about lung cancer treatment options available through Cancer Care Centers of Brevard, working together with thoracic surgeons.

 Be sure you talk with your oncologist and ask questions.
 There are no dumb questions, especially when it comes to your health and understanding your lung cancer treatment plan, the timing of it, and how they will know if it’s working.